dexterkan/dexterkan.github.io/content/post/tvt25/index.md

 ---
-title: 🎉 Paper accepted by IEEE TVT.
+title: 🎉 Paper accepted for publication in IEEE Transactions on Vehicular Technology (TVT)
-summary: Our paper titled "Online distributed offloading of time‑sensitive vehicular tasks in edge‑cloud systems" has been accepted by IEEE Transaction of Vehicular Technologies
+summary: Our work titled "Online distributed offloading of time‑sensitive vehicular tasks in edge‑cloud systems" has been accepted by IEEE Transactions on Vehicular Technology.
 date: 2025-06-18
 tags:
   - IEEE TVT 25